hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

 5. Adjust copulas so it can model when dependency structure changes with time.

-6. All current copulas, "pure" or mixed, assumes symmetry.
+6. All copulas we mentioned so far, "pure" or mixed, assume symmetry.
 It would be nice to see analysis on asymmetric pairs modeled by copula.

 References